You are currently viewing Isotonix Lawsuit

 Trademark Infringement Lawsuit

-In addition to the pyramid scheme allegations, Market America was also brought into court to answer for trademark infringement issues.
-In 2019, a competitor filed a lawsuit against the company on the grounds it had violated their trademark.
-Market America had used a similar name and logo for one of its products, the lawsuit claimed, which caused confusion among consumers.
-Trademark disputes in the supplement industry are not rare, particularly as new players crowd the market.
-According to legal filings, Market America’s use of a similar mark caused “substantial market confusion,” undermining the plaintiff’s brand positioning.
+In addition to allegations of a pyramid scheme, Market America was brought into court to answer for trademark infringement.
+In 2019, a competitor filed a lawsuit against the company on the grounds that it had violated their trademark.
+Market America allegedly used a similar name and logo for one of its products, which caused consumer confusion, the lawsuit claimed.

 How was Consumers’ Reaction to the FDA Warning?